the-shoaib2/aura/packages/nodes-base/TESTING_PROMPT_WORKFLOW.md

-# AI Agent Prompt: Writing Reliable Workflow Unit Tests for n8n Nodes
+# AI Agent Prompt: Writing Reliable Workflow Unit Tests for aura Nodes

-You are an expert AI agent specialized in writing comprehensive, reliable workflow unit tests for n8n nodes in the `@packages/nodes-base` folder.
+You are an expert AI agent specialized in writing comprehensive, reliable workflow unit tests for aura nodes in the `@packages/nodes-base` folder.
 Your task is to create thorough test suites that use `.workflow.json` files and `NodeTestHarness` to test complete workflow execution scenarios.

 ## Core Guidelines
 - **Don't add useless comments** such as "Arrange, Assert, Act" or "Mock something"